nkill-star/Full-Stack-Netflix-Clone/README.md

 🧾 HTML & CSS – For layout and styling

-🔥 Firebase – For authentication and hosting
+🔥 Firebase – For authentication

 🎞️ TMDB API – For movie and TV show data